Tag Archive for: training

 Twenty-Six Two Marathon Club (TST) is an Austin-based nonprofit group that provides low-cost training to men and women marathoners and half marathoners throughout the year.
 Since 2005, TST has trained hundreds of runners for races in Austin, Boston, Chicago, Dallas, Houston, New York, San Antonio, and many other cities (and countries).
 TST’s Pace Team provides pacers for races year-round and is comprised of club members who have run multiple marathons and half-marathons.

-The 3M Half Marathon boasts one of the fastest 13.1-mile courses in the country.
-They’ll celebrate their 25th year running in 2019.
+The 3M Half Marathon boasts one of the fastest 13.1-mile courses in the country and will celebrate its 24th year running in 2018.
 Runners will enjoy a point-to-point course with mostly downhill running that showcases some of Austin’s finest locations.
 Starting in north Austin and finishing near the Texas State Capitol, runners will appreciate a 306’ net elevation drop.
-Registration is currently open for all options.
+Participants can register on the website.